 But flag-planting of the sort referred to by Mackay not only remained endemic in the 20th century (moon, Antarctica, Arctic, oceans) but also all too easily overlooks the enduring legacies of European flag planting in the Americas for indigenous peoples.
 Flag planting is profoundly incantatory and remains so.
-What the Russian flag, regardless of the financial, political and legal provenance of the submarine voyage, had done was to unleash geopolitical fears that the Arctic was a thinly governed space, available for further territorial and resource colonization.
+What the Russian flag, regardless of the financial, political and legal provenance of the submarine voyage, had done was to unleash geopolitical fears that the Arctic was a thinly governed space, available for further territorial and resource colonization (e.g. Sale and Potapov, 2009).
 While remote, barely visited and of uncertain resource value, the subterranean spaces of the central Arctic Ocean proved capable of generating new geopolitical imaginaries.
 Coupled with concerns about diminishing sea ice, the apparent ‘opening up’ of the Arctic unleased anxieties that other coastal states such as Canada would need to secure its own sovereign rights to Arctic seabed.
-Perhaps, unwittingly or not, the Canadian Foreign Minister’s reaction pointed to dispossession anxieties – something being taken unexpectedly from a settler colonial state (as opposed to indigenous peoples), which then in turn produced geopolitical disorientation and fear of humiliation.
+Perhaps, unwittingly or not, the Canadian Foreign Minister’s reaction pointed to dispossession anxieties – something being taken unexpectedly from a settler colonial state (as opposed to indigenous peoples), which then in turn produced geopolitical disorientation and fear of humiliation (Laidlaw and Lester, 2015).

 Within a year of the flag-planting episode, the Danish government convened a meeting of the five Arctic Ocean coastal states (Canada, Denmark, Norway, Russia, and the United States, A5) in Greenland.
-What resulted was the 2008 Ilulissat Declaration, which affirmed the role and responsibility of the A5 as environmental stewards for the Arctic Ocean, and publicly committed to resolving any outstanding legal issues through the framework of the ‘Law of the Sea’.
+What resulted was the 2008 Ilulissat Declaration, which affirmed the role and responsibility of the A5 as environmental stewards for the Arctic Ocean, and publicly committed to resolving any outstanding legal issues through the framework of the ‘Law of the Sea’ (Dodds, 2014).
 Unable to reference UNCLOS because the United States remains a non-signatory, the Declaration was designed as a counter-measure to global speculation about the fate of the Arctic Ocean.

 As with the genesis of the Arctic Council, a smaller number of Arctic states take it upon themselves to act in the following way:

 By virtue of their sovereignty, sovereign rights and jurisdiction in large areas of the Arctic Ocean the five coastal states are in a unique position to address these possibilities and challenges.
 In this regard, we recall that an extensive international legal framework applies to the Arctic Ocean as discussed between our representatives at the meeting in Oslo on 15 and 16 October 2007 at the level of senior officials.
 Notably, the law of the sea provides for important rights and obligations concerning the delineation of the outer limits of the continental shelf, the protection of the marine environment, including ice-covered areas, freedom of navigation, marine scientific research, and other uses of the sea.
-We remain committed to this legal framework and to the orderly settlement of any possible overlapping claims.
+We remain committed to this legal framework and to the orderly settlement of any possible overlapping claims (Ilulissat Declaration, 2008).

 Although mindful that their sovereignty and sovereign rights and jurisdiction applies to ‘large areas of the Arctic Ocean’, the Declaration recognises in passing that ‘large’ does not equate to ‘entire’.
 The five coastal states are in an apparently ‘unique position’ because of the following: a smaller state (Denmark) was eager to position itself as a distinct Arctic/Nordic state from others such as Iceland and Finland; a Russian flag in 2007 unleashed speculation about an ungoverned Arctic; and geophysical state change in the Arctic Ocean was encouraging further speculation that ice was no longer a sufficient barrier to the mobility of other extra-territorial even newer parties such as China.